 Violet Favero is from Florida.
 She is Greek and Greek mothers and grandmothers are the pillars of their homes and the matriarchs of their families.
-Violet is this and more.
 She’s the author of three children’s books, (with 6 more in the making) a mother of five children, and her eight grandchildren affectionately call her “Yaya.”

-The Greeks love to cook—it’s in their blood and part of their souls.
+Greeks love to cook.
 And Greek mothers/grandmothers like nothing more than to have their large families gather around the table eating traditional favorites they have lovingly prepared.

 Here are two activities involving baking and crafting Violet does with her grandkids at holiday time:

 #1: Silly Yaya Christmas Cookie and Crafting Extravaganza: Fun Grandparent Activities

 Yaya Violet is famous for her lavish Christmas dinners and holiday activities.
 Every year she hosts a “Silly Yaya Christmas Cookie and Crafting Extravaganza” where her children, grandchildren, and other stray kids come and spend a day creating holiday crafts, baking cookies, and eating pizza.

 Over the years, they’ve made Santa hats from paper plates and construction paper, foam Christmas trees decorated with frosting and stickers, candy cane ornaments, reindeer ears, and more.